salrashid123/go_tpm_remote_attestation/README.md

 * `attestor`:  a `gRPC` server which accepts connections from a verifier, performs remote attestation, quote/verify and then then securely receives a sealed key from a verifier.
 The key is distributed such that it can _only_ get loaded or decoded on the attestor that has the TPM

-* `verifier`: a `gRPC` client which connects to the corresponding attestor, proves it owns a specific TPM and then sends a sealed Key that can only be decoded by that client.
+* `verifier`: a `gRPC` client which connects to the corresponding attestor, and the attestor proves it owns a specific TPM.
+Once complete, the verifier will send a sealed RSA or AES Key that can only be decoded by that client.

 ---